psinthong/AsterixDB-SNLP/README.md

 * [Apply UDFs](#apply)

 ## <a name="library">Download library files</a>
-- Download necessary jar files from [standford website](https://stanfordnlp.github.io/CoreNLP/download.html) or a [private repository](https://drive.google.com/open?id=0B8f-3gEi4pmhcUQzNzFQSUxpTEk) Note: you will only need three jar files which are `stanford-corenlp.jar`, `stanford-corenlp-model.jar` and `ejml.jar`
+- Download Stanford CoreNLP jar files from [standford website](https://stanfordnlp.github.io/CoreNLP/download.html) or a [private repository](https://drive.google.com/open?id=0B8f-3gEi4pmhcUQzNzFQSUxpTEk) Note: you will only need three jar files which are `stanford-corenlp.jar`, `stanford-corenlp-model.jar` and `ejml.jar`
+- Download OpenNLP jar files : [tools](https://mvnrepository.com/artifact/org.apache.opennlp/opennlp/1.7.0)
+and [models](https://mvnrepository.com/artifact/org.apache.opennlp/opennlp-maxent/3.0.3) Note: you will only need two jar files which are `opennlp-tools-1.7.0.jar` and `opennlp-maxent.jar`
 - Drop these jar files into asterix-server zip folder (ie. `asterix-server-0.9.0-binary-assembly.zip`).
 You will need to unzip this asterix-server zip file and drop all jars into `repo`/ folder then zip it back.
     - zip -rg `asterix-server-0.9.0-binary-assembly.zip` `asterix-server-0.9.0-binary-assembly`